qnchenry-q/Tate-Collection-Classification/README.md

 The second ambition was more philosophical in nature as opposed to practical.
 The data included a binary gender classification and I wanted to run a CNN to see whether the computer could recognize an objective difference in the artworks classified as male-authored and female-authored.
 I fed this algorithm 1764 works of each classification and the model achieved ~80% accuracy.
 I was essentially shocked by this result.
 Below I dig a divot deeper into why these results may have occured.

 ## Takeaways/ Future Work
-In the future I would like to examine, if possible, exactly what features the model weighted as most important in each classification.
+The models both surprised me with their accuracy.
+In the future I would like to examine exactly what features each model weighted as most important.